ABOUT RAINBOW CAMP

-Rainbow Camp is led by teams of teachers from the NCRC faculty, other experienced teachers with credentials in early childhood education, and an energetic group of high school and college age counselors who lend their support in the classrooms and help create informal, dynamic interactions.
-NCRC’s School Counselor, Speech-Language Pathologist and Occupational Therapist specialists serve as consultants to the program director.
+Rainbow Camp is led by teams of teachers including: NCRC faculty, other experienced teachers with credentials in early childhood education, and an energetic group of high school and college age counselors who lend their support in the classrooms and help create informal, dynamic interactions.
+NCRC’s School Counselor, Speech-Language Pathologist and Occupational Therapist specialists serve as consultants to the Rainbow Camp program director.

 ABOUT MI CASA CAMP